 Timezone, various locations across Singapore

 It’s a giant dig pit with slides!
-Zoomoov can be found in various locations around Singapore and is a happy place for bonding activities between parents and children aged 1-12 to enjoy a special time together.
-Focused on the concept of ‘M.O.O.V’ – Motor Skills, Observation Skills (Listening and Visual) and Verbal Communication skills, there are eight fun character electronic scooter rides to zoom around on within the mall!
+Zoomoov can be found in various locations around Singapore.
+This is a happy place for bonding activities between parents and children.
+Best for kiddos aged 1-12.
+Focused on the concept of ‘M.O.O.V’ – Motor Skills, Observation Skills (listening and visual) and Verbal communication skills.
+There are eight fun character electronic scooter rides to zoom around on within the mall!

 Looking for more indoor play centres in Singapore?
 Check out these trampoline parks, and these soft play areas for babies!